SeanDS/dcc/docs/source/cli.rst

 Each specified :option:`NUMBER <dcc archive NUMBER>` should be a DCC record designation with optional version such as 'D040105' or 'D040105-v1'.

-If a DCC number contains a version and is present in the local archive, it is used unless :option:`--force <dcc archive --force>` is specified.
+If a DCC number contains a version and is present in the local archive, it is skipped unless :option:`--force <dcc archive --force>` is specified.
 If the DCC number does not contain a version, a version exists in the local archive, and :option:`--ignore-version
-<dcc archive --ignore-version>` is specified, the latest local version is used.
+<dcc archive --ignore-version>` is specified, its archival is skipped as well.
 In all
 other cases, the latest record is fetched from the remote host.

 .. option:: NUMBER